 Women in Sciences:

-Trinity ran a ‘Women in Sciences Day’ on 20th February 2019 alongside Jesus College for Year 12 female students interested in studying science at university.
-The day comprised of lectures and workshops delivered by female academics to give students a flavour of what it is like to study science at university and to encourage them to aim high in their applications to university.
-Over 80 students attended and the day was a great success.
-Next year, we hope to expand this day to include more students.
+Trinity runs a ‘Women in Sciences Event’ alongside Jesus and Wadham Colleges for Year 12 female students interested in studying science at university.
+The day comprises of lectures and workshops delivered by female academics to give students a flavour of what it is like to study science at university and to encourage them to aim high in their applications to university.
+There is a residential element for those who live far away.
+Over 80 students attend from the North East, Wales, London and Oxfordshire.
+This year, our event will take place from 15th-17th March 2020.

 The Programme comprises three day-schools and a week-long summer school in each year of the two-year cycle.
 The course is offered free of charge to participants.
 Exposure to the Classical world provides numerous educational benefits in its own right (including detailed language skills, cultural awareness, critical analysis) but we hope that for many of our students we are forging the start of a beautiful relationship with Classics, moving onto an undergraduate degree, perhaps at Oxford and maybe at Trinity.

-Additionally, departments will hold Open Days on the following dates:
+Additionally, departments will hold Open Days and will be publishing specific dates soon.

 Individuals are welcome to come and visit the college free of charge for a self-guided tour.
 This will give you a good feel for the college and its location.